GScabbage/devops_bootcamp/README.md

 - An approach through which superior quality software can be developed quickly and with more reliability
 - An alignment of development and IT operations with better communication and collaboration
 #### Key Pillars of DevOps
-- Ease of Use
+- Ease of Use - Can easily return to previous points in development due to its cyclical nature
-- Robustness
+- Robustness - Builds designed to be robust so they can be repeatable on any host
-- Cost Effective
+- Cost Effective - Automation reduces cost of projects as set up is faster and mistakes easier to fix
-- Flexibility
+- Flexibility - Continuous nature allows allows for easy alteration and addition of features
 ##### Monolith Architecture
 - Everything works in the same package
 - Bad for agile because you have to finish the entire app before you can deliver anything